 4. Saladin The Victorious (1963)

-An Egyptian war epic drama directed by Youssef Chahine, it is the story of how Saladin leads a Muslim military campaign and recaptures of the Holy Land from the clutches of Christian Powers.
-Saladin’s ferocity and valor helped him take back the land by waging a war on and defeating the EuropeanThird Crusade.
+An Egyptian war epic drama directed by Youssef Chahine, it is the story of how Saladin leads a Muslim military campaign and recaptures the Holy Land from the clutches of Christian Powers.
+Saladin’s ferocity and valor helped him take back the land by waging war on and defeating the EuropeanThird Crusade.
 With Ahmed Mazhar’s outstanding performance, it reverses a basic Hollywood historical epic that shows the other side of the story.